 Professional whitening treatments don’t usually present safety concerns for most individuals, whether they’re performed in the office or your home.
 You can notify the dentist should you experience issues with sensitivity or other discomforts.

-A professional whitening treatment by the dentist usually provides longer lasting results.
+A professional whitening treatment by the dentist usually provides long-lasting results.
 The dentist may give you an at-home maintenance kit that includes your custom-fit trays and the whitening gel you’ll use at home.
+They may even send you home with a whitening pen to make small touch-ups as needed.

 Risks of Teeth Whitening